2014–15 Champions Hockey League group stage: Draw

-The teams were then drawn into eleven groups of four containing one team from each of the four seeding pots, with the restriction that teams from the same national association could not be drawn against each other.
+The teams were then drawn into eleven groups of four containing.
+One team from each of the four seeding pots, with the restriction that teams from the same national association could not be drawn against each other.

-The fixtures were decided after the draw was released on 2 June 2014.
+These fixtures were decided after the draw was released on June 2 2014.

 Teams

 Below are the 44 teams in the group stage, grouped by their seeding pot, based on their ranking.
 Where teams finished in the same place in their respective leagues, they were ranked according to the IIHF World Ranking of the leagues.